SichangHe/curriculum_vitae/src/work_experiences/index.md

     - Filmed a [VS Code & Git introduction video for the team][vscode_git_intro].
 - Used protein modeling software to validate teammates' protein design:
     RoseTTAFold, Robetta, PyMOL.

+#### Knowledge and experience gained from iGEM

+- Learned web development basics with HTML, JavaScript, CSS, and Tailwindcss.
+- Hacked GitLab CI to work.
+    Experienced the difficulty of debugging remote systems.
 - Learned from working with non-technical Biology team members.
     - Learned how strongly ordinary people resist to exit their software comfort zones and learn new software.